jastipraneetkiran/mongodb/module1.md

 But you can also manage remote mongo server using local mongo shell.
 For example you can connect to remote MongoDB Server using MongoDB Shell installed on your local computer.
     ![](images/s3.png)

+ - __Working__

+After successfully installed MongoDB Server on your local computer.

+let's launch it and connect to it from MongoDB Shell.

+First you should check whether "mongodb"

+command is available in your shell.
+If it is available

+you can check for example version of the MongoDB Server.
+Type "mongod -version".

+And on my computer I have installed latest version.

+It is 4.0.6.

+In your case it may be something larger than this one.

+Let's start MongoDB Server.

+Just "mongod" and Enter.
+And if everything is fine then you will see that server was started and server

+will wait for connections on port 27017.
+In the other terminal window

+I'll check whether "mongo" command is available and we can also check version of the MongoDB Shell.

+Just "mongo -version".
+Version of the mongo shell on my computer is the same as the version of

+the MongoDB Server because I have installed them as one package.

+And this version is 4.0.6.

+Let's start MongoDB Shell.
+Just "mongo" command and enter.
+And here it is.

+I have successfully connected to the MongoDB Server.

+No username and password.

+was asked because MongoDB was installed on the same computer where this MongoDB Shell is located.

+And here I can use for example "db.version()" command.
+And this command will show version of the server.

+And it is Version 4.0.6.
+OK let's move on